A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Actionable Takeaways

-The increasing frequency and severity of wildfires demand a transformative approach that not only empowers communities and bolsters professional firefighting capabilities but also actively involves the stakeholders most impacted.
+The increasing frequency and severity of wildfires demand a transformative approach that empowers communities, bolsters professional firefighting capabilities, and actively involves the stakeholders most impacted.
 This framework, anchored by a robust cellphone application, represents a scalable, sustainable solution to wildfire management.
 By integrating advanced ISR inputs, enabling real-time communication, and mobilizing local volunteers, the system creates a resilient network where those directly affected by wildfires play a central role.
-Their participation enhances response times, minimizes losses, and ensures solutions are both practical and deeply rooted in the needs of the community, ultimately protecting people and ecosystems more effectively.
+Their participation enhances response times, minimizes losses, and ensures solutions are both practical and deeply rooted in the community’s needs, ultimately protecting people and ecosystems more effectively.

 References